Willamette Living Group

 -

-Willamette Living Group provides structured, sober, and supportive housing for adults working to build stability and independence.
+Willamette Living Group provides structured, sober housing for adults working toward stability, accountability, and independence.

-The following documents outline expectations, safety standards, and program requirements for Willamette Living Group housing.
+These documents outline the core standards, expectations, safety requirements, and occupancy terms for all Willamette Living Group homes.

-All applicants are expected to review these materials prior to move-in.
-Agreements are executed after approval and before occupancy.
+All applicants and housemates are expected to review these materials before move-in and throughout residency.

 House Manual